It took a while,

 I attended law school at the University of Western Ontario and graduated in 1987 with an LLB, and a special designation in the area of tax law.
 It was Bob Farmer, a mentor of mine, and the lawyer for the rock band Rush, who pointed me in that direction.
 Intellectual property (acquire the rights), securities law (finance the production), and tax law (make the losses on various productions – let’s be honest – as attractive as possible).

 I then traveled to London, England to hone those skills further, obtaining an LLM from the London School of Economics.
 My areas of study: Intellectual Property, International Finance, and Taxation.
 I loved it.
 I returned to Toronto in 1988, articled, was called to the bar in the Province of Ontario, and hired by Goodmans, a firm that represented entrepreneurs rather than the banks that financed them.
-I abandoned the conventional lawyer’s life in 1990, however, because I did not want to go through life asking ‘what if?’
+I abandoned the conventional lawyer’s life in 1990, however, because I did not want to go through life asking ‘What if?’
 I vowed, however, to return to the firm, but as a client, and did so.
 Years later Goodmans helped me establish Magicana, a not-for-profit performing arts organization and registered charity.

-Although I left the firm – and the law society – over twenty years ago, I apply what I learned in that field almost every day in negotiating deals, producing shows, publishing books, participating on governing boards, and representing the business interests of the estates of famous magicians.
+Although I left the firm – and the law society – over twenty-five years ago, I apply what I learned in that field almost every day in negotiating deals, producing shows, publishing books, participating on governing boards, and representing the business interests of the estates of famous magicians.